dominic-pagan/bosch-production-line-performance-internal-failure-predictor/Solution-Bosch-Performance-Line (3).md

-# Bosch Production Line Performance

-# Objective: Prediction of Internal Failures to reduce Manufacturing Failure
-A good chocolate soufflé is decadent, delicious, and delicate.
-But, it's a challenge to prepare.
-When you pull a disappointingly deflated dessert out of the oven, you instinctively retrace your steps to identify at what point you went wrong.
-Bosch, one of the world's leading manufacturing companies, has an imperative to ensure that the recipes for the production of its advanced mechanical components are of the highest quality and safety standards.
-Part of doing so is closely monitoring its parts as they progress through the manufacturing processes.

-Bosch production line

-Because Bosch records data at every step along its assembly lines, they have the ability to apply advanced analytics to improve these manufacturing processes.
-However, the intricacies of the data and complexities of the production line pose problems for current methods.

-In this competition, Bosch is challenging Kagglers to predict internal failures using thousands of measurements and tests made for each component along the assembly line.
-This would enable Bosch to bring quality products at lower costs to the end user.
 # Dataset Introduction

 The data for this competition represents measurements of parts as they move through Bosch's production lines.
 Each part has a unique Id.
 The goal is to predict which parts will fail quality control (represented by a 'Response' = 1).